AlfrescoArchive/alfresco-dbp-deployment/README.md

 #### K8s Cluster Namespace

-If you are deploying mutliple projects in your Docker for Desktop Kuberenetes Cluster you may find it useful to use namespaces to segement the projects.
+If you are deploying multiple projects in your Docker for Desktop Kuberenetes Cluster you may find it useful to use namespaces to segment the projects.

 To create a namespace
 ```bash